 Tesseract is a high-performance decoder designed to support a broad class of quantum error correction codes and fault-tolerant protocols.
 It enables researchers to quickly prototype, simulate, and benchmark decoding strategies under realistic circuit-level noise, making it a practical tool for both theoretical and experimental QEC work.

-Aleksander Kubica (Professor of Applied Physics, Yale University)
+Aleksander Kubica (Professor of Applied Physics)

 Recent progress in QEC